the-turing-way/the-turing-way/book/website/collaboration/inclusive-events/inclusive-events-schedules.md

 (cl-inclusive-events-moderators-facilitators)=
 ### The role of Moderators and Facilitators
 Facilitators and session moderators can help to foster a safe and supportive environment for people with lived experience to share their perspectives and insights.
-Their role at an inclusive event is to provide safe and supported opportunities for active participation from attendees, act as a catalyst for conversation, and to help align discussion and any questions, with the goals of the session and event.
+Their role at an inclusive event is to provide safe and supported opportunities for active participation from attendees, act as a catalyst for conversation, and to help align discussion and any questions with the goals of the session and event.

 If you are able to involve facilitators or moderators at your event, consider how they can support the engagement of - and contributions from - people with lived experience.
 This is especially important for events that focus on discussion or require active participation (such as the World Cafes we discussed in the previous section).